-Bonsai Trees was honored to be nominated for the 2018 New England Music Award for Best Band in CT!
+Bonsai Trees was nominated for two 2019 New England Music Awards: Best Rock Act and Best Band in CT!
+Vote for them here!

 Local singer/songwriter James MacPherson was one of three talented young performers who won the 2016 New England RADAR (Rising Artist Detection and Recognition) Award on February 27, 2016, at a competition at the Hard Rock Cafe in Boston.